nosana-ci/docs.nosana.io/docs/nodes/start.md

 ## Node Flavors

 There are two flavors of the Nosana Node that target different runtimes.
 The most evolved node is capable of running Docker container workloads on Linux machines.
-It is referred to as the _`docker`-node_.
-The second flavor is called the _`wasm`-node_ and can run WASM and WebGPU workloads while running in a web browser.
+It is referred to as the _docker-node_.
+The second flavor is called the _wasm`-node_ and can run WASM and WebGPU workloads while running in a web browser.

 ## Selecting a Market